schang-chapman/CPSC354_FA22_Report/Assignment1/README.md

 The normalize by evalutaion simply converts both parts of the integer into Haskell integers.
 If they are equal, it returns II O O, otherwise, it will subtract part B of the integer from part A and convert that back into an II format integer.

 ## Part 2
+Following the order of PEMDAS, I set the addition and subtraction operations at the bottom of the order, as "Exp".
+After that, I put multiplication, division, and modulo in the "Exp1" tier, again, following PEMDAS.
+Given that modulo is related to division, I chose to group them together.
+After that were the number and negative operations, both at the top as "Exp3" grammars because they have to do with the fundamental value being sent into the calculator.
+Absolute value is included here because it is similar to the parentheses, which sit at the top of the PEMDAS order of operations.
+Therefore, I chose to put the absolute value at the top as well.

+It is worth noting that absolute value works on its own, but will not work in a nested series of functions.
+I believe this is not due to my implementation, but rather the nature of how Haskell handles its absolute value function, as that function cannot pass multiple integers through at once.

+Otherwise, there are no known bugs to speak of.